 I don’t know about you, but I love, love, love me some Chicken Tortilla Soup.
 Or some Turkey Tortilla Soup.
 OK make that ANY Tortilla Soup.
 Just put it in front of me and I’ll eat it – no questions asked.

 Anytime I go out and see Chicken Tortilla Soup on a menu, I hafta order it.
 And no two are ever alike.
-This one leans toward the brothier side, full of chicken, corn & beans, lime & spices.
+This one leans toward the brothier side, full of chicken, corn & beans, flavored with all the usual suspects, lime & spices.

 - 2 tablespoon olive oil

 - 1 large onion or two small, finely diced

 - 1 bell pepper, diced (any color or a mix is fine)

 - 3 cloves garlic, minced

 - 1 to 2 teaspoons chili powder